JoelJonassi/An-lise-e-Modela-o-de-Software/E.PlaneamentoSprint.md

 ## User stories for UC1.01 and UC 2.01
-## User stories para UC 1.01
+## User stories para Cdu 2.01

-**US2.1a** As a cashier, I want to validate the user ticket so that I can confirm the user can receive a meal.
+**US2.1a** Como administrador quero eliminar os produtores, que não estão na activa a mais de 6 meses dentro da plataforma.

 **US2.1b** As a cashier, I want check the user tickets so that I can consult the user login, the account balance and the last tickets bought by the user.